nicky-nym/nicky-nym.github.io/index.md

 "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

+"At 305 square miles, New York City makes up only 0.008% of the total land area of the U.S., yet its $1.5tr of housing value is about 5% of the Nation-wide total.
+Only four states are worth more than New York City, one of which is New York State."[^metrocosm]

+"Manhattan‘s housing alone is worth about $733bn, which would make it the 14th most valuable state in the country.
+Manhattan measures only about 20 square miles, 7.5% of New York City."[^metrocosm]

+"What I found most striking of all was the value of some Manhattan neighborhoods.
+The Upper East Side, which occupies less than one square mile, has an astounding $96bn of housing value.
+That places it above Staten Island and the Bronx as well as above six states: New Hampshire, North Dakota, South Dakota, Vermont, Wyoming, and Alaska."[^metrocosm]

 > In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...
 > Africa has 54 countries.
 Altogether they do not build 1 million homes a year.